hashgraph/guardian/docs/demo-guide/irec-demo-guide.md

 ![](../.gitbook/assets/iREC\_13.png)

-After submitting the data, the Registrant is waiting for approval from the iREC.
+After submitting the data, the Registrant is waiting for approval from the Issuer.

 ![](../.gitbook/assets/iREC\_14.png)